hairyf/overlastic/docs/vue/vue2.md

 # Vue2 Support

-If you are using Vue2, you can install the `@overlastic/vue2` and use mixins to pass properties to components.
-Here's an example:
+If you are using Vue2, you can install `@overlastic/vue2` and use a `mixin` to pass properties to the component.
+Here is an example:

 ```ts
 import { useOverlayDefine } from '@overlastic/vue2'